webqit/oohtml/README.md

 ### Declarative Module Imports

-The essence of a module is for reuse.
+HTML snippets should be reusable in "HTML"!

-Here, we get an `<import>` element that lets us do that declaratively:
+Here, we get an `<import>` element that lets us do just that:

 ```html
 <body>